Guy-L/seg3103_playground/lab03/README.md

 ![Jacoco HTML report summary](assets/html_jacoco1.png)
 ![Jacoco HTML report detail](assets/html_jacoco2.png)

-From this, we can conclude that 15% of instructions and 30% of branches aren't covered, with the biggest misses being in the `catchesException`, `add` and `divide` methods.
+From this, we can conclude that 15% of instructions and 30% of branches aren't covered, with the biggest misses being in the `catchesException` and `substract` methods (the latter not being covered at all).

 For the rest of this lab, we'll use the Jacoco Eclipse plugin.<br>Here's our results again in Eclipse: